- Fieldwork in the Yellowstone hotspot track in southern Idaho and Nevada, USA

 Training and skills

-The student will gain hands-on training in physical volcanology field and laboratory techniques, including granulometry and shape analysis, optical and SEM microscopy, analytical SEM, EMP and LA-ICP-MS analysis of volcanic glasses6.
-Training will be provided in the sedimentology of fine ashes, and in analytical and interpretative geochemistry.
-There will be opportunities for practical training in the field, and in the latest techniques to document and interpret field relations.
-By the end of the project the student will have leading expertise in the interpretation of explosive eruption deposits and in a wide variety of state-of-art laboratory techniques, ideal to launch a career in academic research or industrial-based research.
-Students will be awarded CENTA2 Training Credits (CTCs) for participation in CENTA2-provided and ‘free choice’ external training.
-One CTC equates to 1⁄2 day session and students must accrue 100 CTCs across the three years of their PhD.
+This project will suit a hard-working, curiosity-motivated student who enjoys the outdoors and is capable of independent travel in remote regions.
+Hands-on training will be given in physical volcanology field and laboratory techniques, including pyroclastic granulometry and shape analysis, optical and SEM micrscopy, analytical SEM, EMP and LA-ICP-MS analysis of volcanic glasses6.
+The student will benefit from training in interpretative geochemistry, interpreting field relations, and the sedimentology of fine ashes.
+By the end of the project the student will have gained expertise in the field interpretation of pyroclastic deposits and in a variety of state-of-art laboratory techniques, ideal to launch a career in academic research or industrial-based research.
+Across 3 years the student will also receive 50 days of other training provided by CENTA2 and ‘free choice’ external training.

 Partners and collaboration

-The student will benefit from collaboration with experts in a dynamic international research group at Leicester investigating extreme events, large volcanic eruptions and asteroid impacts.
-The project also will involve collaborators in the western USA, including at University California at Santa Cruz.
+The student will benefit collaboration with experts in a dynamic international research group at Leicester who investigate extreme events including large volcanic eruptions and asteroid impacts.
+The project will involve local collaborators in the western USA.

 For informal enquiries please contact Professor Mike Branney ([email protected] ) at the University of Leicester.
-Or Google ‘Volcanology at Leicester’.
+Google ‘Volcanology at Leicester’.

 Development of methods followed by initial fieldwork.
-Field training in logging and interpreting pyroclastic deposits will be provided in UK or Canary islands prior to the first field-season in USA.
+Prior to the first field-season in USA field training in logging and interpreting pyroclastic deposits will be provided locally (UK or Canary islands).
+Fieldwork to Idaho in late Spring to log and collect key sections.
 Directed reading and optical microscopy, followed by SEM and LA-ICP-MS analysis of glass shard and crystal populations in rock thin-sections to determine the best ways to characterise chemical and textural variations with stratigraphic height.
-Conference participation.
-Fieldwork in late Spring to Idaho, to log and collect key sections.
+Conference and fieldtrip participation.

 Geochemical and shard textural micro-analysis of samples collected in 1st field season, data analysis, developing discriminate plots to track temporal changes during the eruption.
-Quantitative analysis of ash granulometry, and initial interpretations.
+Quantitative analysis of ash granulometry, with initial interpretations.
 Conference presentation of initial findings.
-Second field season to document and sample more distal successions, exploration of new distal sites.
+Second field season in USA to document and sample more distal successions, exploration of new distal sites.

-Working-up data from second field season, to allow comparison between the proximal with distal data sets.
+Working-up data from 2nd field visit, for detailed comparison between proximal and distal data sets.
 Discussion with eruption modellers and development of a field-constrained interpretation of the evolving progress of a large super-eruption.
 Presentation of findings at an international conference.
 Writing-up thesis and publications.

 1Branney, M.J., Bonnichsen, B., Andrews, G.D.M., Ellis, B., Barry, T.L., McCurry, M. 2008.
 ‘Snake River (SR)–type’ volcanism at the Yellowstone hotspot track: distinctive products from unusual high-temperature silicic super-eruptions’.
 In: Leeman, B., and McCurry (eds).
 2008.
 Volcanism and petrogenesis of the anorogenic rhyolites, Bulletin of Volcanology 70: pp. 293-314.

-This project can start without an initial sampling visit to the USA as we already hold a large collection of ignimbrite and tephra samples from the province.
-The student should, thereafter undertake their own fieldwork and sampling (Leicester has a pandemic protocol for safe fieldwork).
-However, our research group includes local geologists, so if need be samples could be collected and shipped to the UK.
-Analytical work can be done safely in-house at the University of Leicester.
-International conference attendence could proceed on-line.
+The research can begin without an initial sampling visit to the USA, because we hold a large collection of ignimbrite and tephra samples.
+Thereafter the student would would normally undertake independent fieldwork and sampling (Leicester allows safe fieldwork during the pandemic) but should the pandemic prevent this, our group includes local geologists, who could collect and ship samples to the UK.
+The analytical work can be done safely in-house at the University of Leicester, and international conference attendance could proceed on-line if required.